anoma/nspec/docs/arch/node/engines/verification_behaviour.juvix.md

    - All responses are sent back to their original requesters
    - Each response uses mailbox ID 0

-#### Important Notes:
+!!! warning "Important Notes"

     - The engine processes all pending requests for an identity at once when evidence arrives
     - The state is cleaned up (pending requests removed) regardless of verification results
     - Each original requester gets their own individual response

 ## Action arguments